Next Generation of Founders

 The program runs over a few weeks in January.

-Sessions are designed to be manageable alongside academic commitments, with most work building directly on your graduation project.
+Sessions are designed to be manageable alongside academic commitments, with most work building directly on your senior/graduation project.

 Who will communicate with our team?